Firm Foundation: Patrick Talty

 Few Greater Clevelanders have embraced and shared their Irish heritage for the benefit of the Irish American community more than Patrick E. Talty and his extended family.
 Pat is the son of James Patrick Talty and Margaret Mary Lennon; his dad’s mother was Helen McGuan from Cree, in County Clare.
 His dad’s father, Michael Patrick Talty, was from Doonbeg, also from County Clare, though the pair met and married in Cleveland.
 Patrick’s mom was the daughter of Margaret Mary Coyne of Crossmolina, County Mayo.

 Patrick attended St. William parish school in Euclid, Cathedral Latin, and got his undergraduate degree from the University of Dayton.
-He was awarded an MBA from Case Western Reserve, and was earned his JD from Cleveland Marshall College of Law.
+He was awarded an MBA from Case Western Reserve and earned his JD from Cleveland Marshall College of Law.

 Pat met his wife, Bridie, of Westport, Liscarney, County Mayo at the West Side Irish American Club in 1970, where they were introduced by their mutual friend, Gerry Quinn.
 Bridie is the daughter of Peter Hastings and Ellie Coyne.

-Pat and Bridie were married in Cushlaugh, County Mayo on May 27, 1972 by the Rev James Prendergast.
-They reside in Rocky River, where Pat has his law practice and are members of St. Christopher parish.
+Pat and Bridie were married in Cushlaugh, County Mayo on May 27, 1972, by the Rev James Prendergast.
+They reside in Rocky River, where Pat has his law practice, and are members of St. Christopher’s parish.
 They have a son, Michael, who is a graduate of St. Ignatius High School and who was awarded a law degree by Ohio State University.

 Of his early years, Pat says “it was not until high school that I realized what a large family I was part of.”
 Pat is one of six; his dad was one of 9.
 At one point there were 30 Talty children living in Euclid, Ohio.
 “While smaller families may have had more material belongings, our intangibles were, to us, of greater value.”